3D Modeling vs 3D Rendering

 If you work within the world of interior design, real estate, or architecture, you have likely heard the terms 3D modeling vs 3D rendering.
 However, you might be unclear as to what exactly each of these terms refers to, as their purposes tend to overlap, and the methods of creating them can be very complex.

 The two processes are quite different, though they are often used alongside each other.
-When working with the field of design, it is necessary to recognize these differences and similarities in order to most effectively and efficiently create 3D images and designs.
+When working with the field of design, it is necessary to recognize these differences and similarities in order to most effectively and efficiently creating 3D images and designs.

-Thus, in this post, we will review the definitions of 3D modeling and 3D rendering, as well as how the two are separate, yet can be used in conjunction with one another.
+Thus, in this post, we will review the definitions of 3D modeling vs 3D rendering, as well as how the two are separate, yet can be used in conjunction with one another.
 We will end our post by providing an alternative solution if the processes of 3D modeling and 3D rendering seem too complex for your design needs.

 3D modeling is the process of creating a virtual three-dimensional image using specialized software and mathematical equations.
 In short, 3D models are a collection of points (or vertices) that connect into edges and faces and collectively form a 3D image.
 These 3D objects can then be used for animations, renders, and more.

 Within the interior design world, 3D modeling helps to display furniture and other objects, while clearly showing their physical dimensions and their relation to other objects within a floor plan.
 This augments your design process and allows you to create better designs within the planning stage, as you can easily see how different objects flow together, and adjust various design problems as needed.